-One of the four Board Committees is our Corporate and Social Responsibility Committee (CSRC).
+One of the four Board Committees is our Safety, Environment and Sustainability Committee (SESCo), formerly the Corporate and Social Responsibility Committee.
 It reviews and advises on our sustainability policies and practices to ensure that these are discussed, understood, owned and promoted at Board level.
 This can include advising on areas as broad as climate change and human rights through to process safety management.

 The SESCo also visits different Shell operations each year to speak with Shell employees, contractors and suppliers, as well as with community members and external stakeholders.
 After each visit, the SESCo shares its observations with the Board and with the management responsible for that project.
 The Committee’s work strengthens sustainability within our operations around the world.